This is an exciting time—a new life being formed—a miracle to be cherished!

 - Write down any questions.
 One question you may want to ask is who will deliver your baby, especially if you are seen at a practice or clinic that has multiple doctors.

 - Make a list of any medications and supplements you are taking.

 - Take your immunization record.
 This information will be helpful in determining which vaccines you might need during pregnancy.

 - Family health history is important.
-You will be asked about you and your baby’s father’s health history, as well as that of your families.
+You will be asked about you and your baby’s father’s health history, as well as that of your family.

 - You will most likely have a physical exam and possibly urine and blood tests will be ordered.

 - You may get to hear your baby’s heartbeat!
 Typically, the heartbeat can be heard after 10 weeks of pregnancy.

 - Stay active.
 Go for a walk!
 Your feet might grow as your baby develops, so you may have to invest in some new shoes further into your pregnancy.

 - Change up chores.
 Stay away from heavy lifting, kitty litter, or from standing for long periods of time.

 - Take a prenatal vitamin.
 Your physician will recommend a prenatal vitamin and if you find they upset your stomach, let him know.
 They can offer alternative options.

 - Drink more water.
 Staying hydrated can help a number of things in pregnancy.
 Add a splash of lemon or lime to switch it up.